pmcollins/gumdrop/gumdrop.json/README.md

     assertEquals(person, fromJson);
 ```

-As an alternative to the formatter lambas above, use a `Converter`:
+As an alternative to the formatter lambas above, we can use a `Converter`:

 ```java
 class InstantConverter implements Converter<Instant> {